-To install an additional Expansion Module:
+To install an additional Expansion Module to a NEO XL-Series Tape Library:

 - 1. If necessary, clear space in the rack. - 2.
 Install the rack rails. - 3.
 If necessary, transfer the top or bottom cover to the Expansion Module. - 4.
 Install the Expansion Module in the rack and align the module with the library. - 5.
 Plug in the cables and verify the installation.